nasearle/publishing-build-tools/en/concepts/caching-files-with-service-worker/index.md

 This is a good approach for resources that update frequently, and are not part of the "version" of the site (for example, articles, avatars, social media timelines, game leader boards).
 Handling network requests this way means the online users get the most up-to-date content, and offline users get an older cached version.

 However, this method has flaws.
 If the user has an intermittent or slow connection they'll have to wait for the network to fail before they get content from the cache.
 This can take an extremely long time and is a frustrating user experience.
-See the next approach, <a href="#cachethen">Cache then network</a>, for a better solution.
+See the next approach, Cache then network, for a better solution.
 ```
 self.addEventListener('fetch', function(event) {
   event.respondWith(